justinpgallagher/justinpgallagher.github.io/README.md

 You can edit markdown files in the github UI.
 Once you save & commit your changes, the website should update automatically within a couple minutes.
 (If it doesn't, see [troubleshooting](#troubleshooting).)

-### Research
+### Home page

-The research page is just a single markdown file: [research.md](https://github.com/justinpgallagher/justinpgallagher.github.io/blob/master/_includes/research.md).
+The home page is just a single markdown file: [home.md](https://github.com/justinpgallagher/justinpgallagher.github.io/blob/master/_includes/home.md).

 To update it, go to the file in github, click the pencil icon in the top-right to edit, and type in the editor.

 You can preview your changes by toggling the "Preview changes" tab.

+### Research

+The research page is also a single markdown file: [research.md](https://github.com/justinpgallagher/justinpgallagher.github.io/blob/master/_includes/research.md).

 ### Teaching